glasswalk3r/docker-metabase-relayd/README.md

 The `metabase-relayd` will read it's configurations from a mounted volume, which will allow you to persists the database on whatever location you prefer.

-By default, time zone is configured to "UTC".
+By default, time zone is configured to UTC.

 ## How to use it